Former state routes in Pennsylvania: PA 215

 The original Pennsylvania Route 215 ran from PA 940 in Tobyhanna Township/Monroe County to PA 315 in Dupont/Luzerne County.
 PA 215 was decommissioned in 1946 and reactivated in 1962 to its current alignment in Erie County.

 PA 218

 The original Pennsylvania Route 218 was a short-lived Lawrence/Mercer County route that ran from the intersection of PA 18 and PA 318 West Middlesex to PA 18 in New Wilmington.
 Less than a year after its commissioning, the entire route was decommissioned and renumbered as PA 278 (described below).
 PA 218 was reactivated in 1936 to its current 13-mile alignment in Greene County.

 PA 221

 Before the current Pennsylvania Route 221 was commissioned in 1936, a short 1 1/2-mile segment between then-PA 121 and PA 88 in Dunkard Township/Greene County was originally assigned that route number as early as 1930.
 From 1936 to the original route's decommissioning in 1946, there were two separate PA 221 designations with a gap of 21 miles between them.
 The decommissioned segment is now known as Holbert Stretch Road.

+PA 223 (1930s)

+The original Pennsylvania Route 223 was commissioned in 1936 as a short route that ran between PA 23 through Valley Forge National Historical Park in Montgomery County.
+The route was marked as Gulph Road and was decommissioned in 1941 when its alignment was redesignated as PA 23.
+The former route is designated today as SR 3031 and SR 1012.

+PA 223 (1960s)

+Pennsylvania Route 223 was reactivated in 1961 and ran on the former PA 480 alignment from US 422 in Strongstown to US 119 in Marion Center.
+The route was decommissioned in 1965, and parts of the route run today on PA 403 and PA 553.